elemated/dynacat/docs/docs/widget-editor.md

 2. It compiles and renders the template on the server.
 3. Only if both pass does it write the `template` into the widget and save the config.

-Any template error is shown in the footer and the editor stays open, so nothing is lost.
+Any template error is shown in the status line and the editor stays open, so nothing is lost.

 ## The builder key